ArctiqTeam/arctiq-copilot-trail/labs/lab3-testing/README.md

 }
 ```

-Claude 3.5 has the best output as it gets the exception right and it tests the right piece.
-The position it tries to move the piece to is a valid moving pattern, but it out of the chess board.
+Claude 3.5 has the best output as it gets the exception right and it tests the right piece (the Queen, no the pawn).
+The position it tries to move the piece to is a valid moving pattern, but it's out of the chess board.

 You might notice that some test cases are missing.
 You can ask Copilot if some test cases were generated.
 For example: `Is there a test for checking if I can capture a chess piece of the same color as my chess piece?`.